ZaraclaJ/audio_recorder/README.md

 - .mp4
 - .aac

-If the file path does not finish with these extensions, the ".m4a" extension is add by default.
+If the file path does not finish with these extensions, the ".m4a" extension is added by default.

 ### Exceptions
 The start method raise an exception if :